Ancient History (MA)

 Career preparation

-The master’s programme in History at Leiden University aims to equip you with a range of important skills and knowledge that will help you achieve your personal career goals.
-Whichever your area of expertise, you will have a broad and global context to your knowledge and critical-thinking skills that can be applied to the most complex conceptual problems.
+The Master's programme in Ancient History at Leiden University equips you with a range of transferable skills and knowledge that will help you stand out in your future career.
+Your specialised knowledge is complemented by a broad and contextual understanding as well as critical-thinking skills that can be applied to complex conceptual problems.
+Other skills you may encounter in the various History courses are:

 Relevant professional experience